-Hold elections beginning in May, with new officers taking office July 1.
-In clubs that elect officers semiannually, also hold elections beginning in November, with new officers taking office January 1.
-View the following video here if your club has questions on the officer election process.
+Hold elections at the first meeting in May, with new officers taking office July 1.
+In clubs that elect officers semiannually, also hold elections at the first meeting in November, with new officers taking office January 1.

-Article VI: Officers, Section 5
+CLUB CONSTITUTION FOR CLUBS OF TOASTMASTERS INTERNATIONAL Article VI: Officers, Section 5